 In the late 7th century, St Cuthbert of Lindisfarne founded an abbey at Crayke near York.
 Some fifty years on, it was home to two monks now venerated as saints, Ultan, a calligrapher, and Echa, a hermit.
 Crayke was also one of the places where the monks of Lindisfarne took Cuthbert’s body during the Viking raids of the ninth century.

 Variations: 1.increase the length of this precis to exactly 65 words.
 2.reduce the length of this precis to exactly 55 words.
-3.introduce one of the following words into the precis: about, if, may, not, otherwise, since, until, who.
+3.introduce one of the following words into the precis: if, just, may, must, or, unless, whereas, whether.

 Archive